 Light and tasty, this wine is best drunk young.
 But it will keep well for 2 to 3 years after the vintage.

-The Bourgogne Passe-Tout-Grains appellation is awarded only to red and rosé wines, covering 250 ha of vines.
+The Bourgogne Passe-Tout-Grains appellation is reserved for red and rosé wines, covering 250 hectares of vineyards.

 These wines are made from a blend of Pinot Noir and Gamay grapes.
-Pinot Noir must account for at least a third of the total quantity.
-A good Passetoutgrain generally contains half of each grape variety, giving a lively, well-structured wine that is best enjoyed in its youthful fruity splendour.
+Pinot Noir must account for at least one third of the total quantity.
+A good Passetoutgrain generally contains equal parts of each grape variety, resulting in a lively, well-structured wine that is best enjoyed in all its youthful fruity splendour.

-The grapes come from vines grown in a variety of soils, with chalky hillsides (sometimes chalky or Kimmeridgian) in the north, marly chalk in the Côte d'Or and clayey marl with hints of granite in the Saône et Loire.
+The grapes come from vines grown on a variety of soils, with limestone hillsides (sometimes chalky or Kimmeridgian) in the north, limestone marl in the Côte d'Or and clay marl with touches of granite in Saône-et-Loire.

 The grapes are not destemmed to encourage intracellular fermentation, which produces elegant, light aromas.
 Vatting lasts 10 to 12 days.
 Alcoholic fermentation and maceration take place at a controlled temperature in open vats (punching down twice a day).
 The grapes are then pressed and the juice put into vats for malolactic fermentation.
 The wine is bottled in the spring to preserve its aromas.